AckerlyXu/heima/articles/app-service-web/cdn-websites-with-cdn.md

     ![](./media/cdn-websites-with-cdn/6-publish-website.png)

     You will see your published web app in the browser when publishing is complete.
-7. To create a CDN endpoint, log into the [Azure portal preview](https://portal.azure.cn).
+7. To create a CDN endpoint, log into the [Azure Portal](https://portal.azure.cn).
 8. Click **+ New** > **Media + CDN** > **CDN**.

     ![](./media/cdn-websites-with-cdn/create-cdn-profile.png)